Read chapters

 Nevill spoke before he realised the possible trap.
 "Indeed, Lady Amelia.
 My sister and I were to visit it this afternoon."

 Lady Amelia clasped her hands in delight.
 "Oh, yes, she has told us.
 How wonderful!
 I adore the arts.
-The vibrancy, the creativity… It's all so inspiring."
+The vibrancy, the creativity… It is all so inspiring."

 Lord Morton chimed in.
 "Amelia is quite passionate about it."